KiCad/kicad-source-mirror/eeschema/sch_io/orcad/ORCAD_V2_FORMAT.md

 electrical naming labels.
 An explicit source wire alias with that spelling remains an explicit name.
 KiCad chooses the resulting dynamic or hierarchy-qualified name.

-Successful native saves write `<root-stem>.orcad-net-map.json` beside the actual root schematic.
-Schema version 1 records the source design digest and root UUID.
+The importer records a net-name map in memory for the lifetime of the importing schematic.
+Nothing is written to the project.
 Each entry records source view, occurrence path, source net ID, original spelling, `nameAtImport`, status, and imported item/terminal identities.
 Terminal identity uses symbol UUID, unit, pin number and duplicate index; source pin IDs retain the one-based placed-pin ordinal.
 Duplicate indices rank equal-number pins by library unit, body style, geometry, orientation, name, electrical type and source ordinal.
-Pin UUIDs are optional.
 Status distinguishes resolved, split, unconnected, no-connect and bus records; a split has no single resulting name.
 Bus records include their native bundle name and terminal membership.
 Scalar source members without local wires resolve through source bus IDs and native bus connections.
 An attached scalar connection takes precedence over a bus member's local identity after hierarchy propagation.
 Competing weak scalar drivers receive dynamic-name suffixes in stable physical-identity order so save/reload retains their assignment.
 Equal-name driver candidates also use persistent identity to break ties, including different units of a multiunit symbol connected to the same net.

-The companion is provenance only: loading, deleting or editing it cannot change schematic connectivity. `nameAtImport` remains a snapshot after subsequent edits.
-Save As uses the new root stem.
-Writes are atomic and preserve an existing malformed or incompatible companion, reporting the failure without losing the schematic.
-An unchanged GUI Save retries a failed companion write.
-Import never writes a companion beside the source DSN.
+The map is provenance only: connectivity never depends on it.
+Only a resolved entry whose source name was machine-generated justifies renaming a board net, since that is the name the paired Allegro board also carries.
+The reduced source-to-KiCad name map is handed to the board import in memory, through the schematic editor's mail reply in the GUI and through the import job in the CLI. `nameAtImport` is a snapshot taken at import and is not updated by subsequent edits.

+Generated scalar entries also carry optional `generatedName`, the physical Capture net name including any occurrence suffix in Capture's uppercase physical spelling.
+Primary names in the serialized name table do not constitute explicit wire aliases.
+Names bound to source net IDs in the occurrence table also participate, even without a page-net table entry.
+Wireless generated names pad the instance ID to at least five digits before appending the zero-based pin index.
+Only unambiguous resolved generated names enter the board rename map.

+Cadence project import loads the schematic before the board in both the manager and CLI, regardless of CLI input order.
+The schematic supplies the map directly;
+project import does not read an existing companion to rename a board.
+Allegro nets are renamed before saving while retaining their net codes and connected objects.
+Exact netclass assignments follow the renamed nets.
+Name collisions abort board import before renaming; standalone board imports have no schematic name map.

 DSN import reads Library, Cache, local Packages, Views Directory, page-order, page, hierarchy, and CIS streams.
 The Views Directory supplies visible folders;